s0ber/npm-template/README.md

 ### Releasing

 If you want to release and publish a new version of your package, at first, edit ```package.json```.
-Then you can publish your package with ```npm publish``` command.
-But before publishing it'll run *prepuplish* script.
+Then run ```gulp release``` task.
 It will at first run your tests.
 If they'll pass, compiled versions of your source files will be created in **lib/** folder.
-And then publishing process will start.
+After that you can start publishing process by calling `npm publish`.

 ### Source files